JasonWHowse/CodeBook/C#/SQL Server Connections/Method 1/readme.md

 Helpers connects to db<p>
 Ships.cs is the model used, which maps values from the db to the clas properties.<p>
 invoke.snippet.cs is how each individual request is add.<p>
+TableRetrieval.cs is an alternative class to helpers and dataaccess and uses a template for models used to retrieve the database<p>